Petewg/MgM/readme.md

 For details about the above products, please visit their respective sites.

-"When used together, these tools offer a free and open source, xBase oriented,
+*"When used together, these tools offer a free and open source, xBase oriented,
 Win32 GUI development environment, continuing the xBase tradition but with
-an extremely easy to use, genuine graphical user interface."
+an extremely easy to use, genuine graphical user interface."*

-A good way to start using this package is to browse into samples (sub)folders
+A good way to start using this package is to browse into **[samples](https://github.com/Petewg/MgM/tree/master/minigui/samples) (sub)folders**
-[MgM/minigui/samples](https://github.com/Petewg/MgM/tree/master/minigui/samples), and execute the **build.bat** file, found inside each of them;
+[MgM/minigui/samples], and execute the **build.bat** file, found inside each of them;
 by doing so, you will build and run the included sample.

 This package might be a good choice for harbour & ex-clipper programmers seeking